philip-h/-School-2XB3/README.md

-# 2XB3
+# 2XB3 Final project
-Letter Counter: Finds two letter patterns in a file of PLAIN text and graphs interesting results a
+This project was created for the final project of CS 2XB3.
+This repository contains the final stage of the project, an application that counts and graphs patterns in text files.

+Created by:
+  - George Plukov
+  - Philip Habib
+  - Theo Stone